Journey to the Center of the Earth (2008 TV film): Plot

 Scientist, and part-time prizefighter, Jonathan Brock is visited at his home by heiress Martha Dennison.
 Years earlier Jonathon had met Martha's husband, Edward, who had given him a fossil which came from a mine in a volcano in the then Russian territory of Alaska.
 Supposedly the mine leads to the center of the Earth, which Jonathon dismisses as a myth.
 Martha tells him Edward disappeared four years earlier on an expedition towards the center of the Earth, and she wants Jonathon to find him.
-Jonathan hesitates despite Martha's offer to pay him handsomely, which would pay off the debts owing on his recently deceased father's estate.
+Jonathan hesitates despite Martha's offer to pay him handsomely, which would pay off the debts owed on his recently deceased father's estate.
 Martha gives him Edward's notes saying once he has read them he will know why she must have his answer in 24 hours.
-Jonathon's nephew asks to join him a it would boost his career as a journalist, though his fiancee Emily, thinks it as a poor excuse to postpone their wedding.
-Jonathon agrees to take Abel with him, and says that ABel should dedicate his journal to Emily.
-Two weeks later, Jonathon, Martha and Abel arrive in Sitka in the new Territory of Alaska.
+When Jonathon agrees to search for Edward, his nephew, Abel, asks to join him as it would boost his career as a journalist, though his fiancée Emily, thinks it is a poor excuse to postpone their wedding.
+Jonathon agrees to take Abel with him, and says that Abel should dedicate his journal to Emily.
+Two weeks later, Jonathon, Martha, and Abel arrive in Sitka in the new Territory of Alaska.
 After Abel's wallet is stolen, Jonathon encounters Sergei, whose friend Mikael went on the expedition with Edward.
 Sergei agrees to go with them, hoping to find Mikael.
 Martha says they must reach the mine in 10 days as it is only visible on the equinox, September 23.

 With only a crudely drawn map to guide them, they arrive at a lake indicated on the map.
 Jonathon calculates the mine's position despite the clouds and steam rising from the lake.
 They enter the mine, venturing deep into the earth.
-They find occasional signs of the previous expedition and then Mikael's skeleton of Mikael.
+They find occasional signs of the previous expedition and the skeleton of Mikael.
 They come out onto the edge of a large lake surrounded by lush forest.
 Jonathon says that the light is probably electrical like the aurora borealis but constant so that it never gets dark.
 Jonathan and Sergei find some logs that were clearly cut down by a person using an axe, presumably to make a raft to cross the lake.
 They use the left over logs and their supply of rope to make a raft of their own.
 As they cross the lake they are attacked by prehistoric birds (Archaeopteryx) and menaced by a plesiosaur.
-They shoot some of the birds, which the plesiosaur eats, distracting it long enough to get away Jonathon says the creatures they have encountered seem to have come from different eras of development and may have escaped to this region and survive the Ice Ages which killed dinosaurs remaining on the surface.
+They shoot some of the birds, which the plesiosaur eats, distracting it long enough to get away.
+Jonathon says the creatures they have encountered seem to have come from different eras of development and may have escaped to this region and survived the Ice Ages which killed dinosaurs remaining on the surface.